-2021: The 2015 Report recommended that an updated survey be conducted within the next one to two years, with the survey questions informed by the salary report, the 2014 UC climate survey, and other pertinent studies.
+2023: The 2015 Report recommended that an updated survey be conducted within the next one to two years, with the survey questions informed by the salary report, the 2014 UC climate survey, and other pertinent studies.
 We had been slated to conduct a new faculty climate survey during the 2017-18 academic year, but we learned that another major campus survey has been scheduled during that period.
-Spring of 2019 we were finally able to conduct a new survey of UCB faculty and released the report to the campus last winter.
+Spring of 2019 we were finally able to conduct a new survey of UCB faculty and released the report to the campus.
+We anticipate conducting an updated UCB faculty climate survey in the next two years.